 Well of course, additional problems!
 Problems which will likely require even more money than the monthly property management payment would have been in the beginning.
 Professional management companies will have detailed suggestions and schedules to be performed throughout the year.
 Heating and air vent cleaning, chimney inspections, and pest control are just the tip of the home care iceberg.

 Patience makes perfect.
-Finding a competent property manager is notoriously challenging.
+Finding a competent property manager can be challenging.
 The research process is a little like dating or finding the perfect nanny for your child.
 At a basic level, managers must be effective communicators, savvy with technology, and demonstrate creativity for executing solutions quickly.
 Your landlording style has to mesh with the property manager to make the relationship smooth and beneficial for both parties.

 Years may go by without a hitch in the homeowner/property manager relationship, but this doesn’t mean complacency can set in.
 As the homeowner, it’s ultimately your responsibility to set eyes on your property and inquire about tenants, lease terms, and contract changes with the management company.